Nisma Thurje: History

 Nisma Thurje is a grassroots movement in Albania.
 It was founded after the student protests of 2018, by a group of young intellectuals, academics, doctors, engineers, lawyers and journalists.
-The organization is led by Endrit Shabani, who has stated that the driving motivation of the founders has to fight inequality and the concentration of power, as well as to promote national solidarity among Albanians.
+A stated motivation of the founders was to fight inequality and the concentration of power, as well as to promote national solidarity among Albanians.
 The founders of "Nisma" were worried about the outcomes of heightened concentration of power and wealth in Albania, which has produced deep social divisions and threatens the long economic and political stability of the country.
 In one interview, Shabani, has stated that "we took an early decision not to fall for the trick of the agenda-setting game, which takes the attention away from the real issues facing the random citizen nowadays and focuses all the nation's eyes on the whims of a one or two people who live disconnected from the very people they pretend to represent".

 Very soon Thurje turned into the most popular grass-roots movement of young people, organizing various massive protests mounting pressure on corrupted politicians holding them accountable to their constituencies.
 It is worth mentioning that Nisma has shown a constructive approach, proposing a better solution to the issue they raise, managing to bring forward several legal initiatives, some of which have turned into laws and bylaws, and even amendments to the Albanian Constitution.
 Their legal initiative to change the electoral system, which was supported by 50.
 000 voters and managed to mount a very high public pressure over political parties, leading to the amendment of the constitution of Albania on 30 July 2020.

 This initiative encouraged them to take a step further and on 28 November 2020 they announced our intention to seek political representation in Parliament and City Councils.
 From 2021 Nisma Thurje has been officially recognised by the Tirana District Court and the Central Electoral Commission as eligible to run for seats in parliament and city councils.

 Subsequently, on 24 April "Nisma Thurje" participated in the general election, receiving 10,217 votes nationally.
-The leader of the party has been Endrit Shabani, but the leading candidate in the list was co-founder of NTH, Panajot Soko, who is an economist and political activist in Albania.
+The leader of the party was Endri Shabani, but the leading candidate in the list was co-founder of NTH, Panajot Soko, who is an economist and political activist in Albania.

+In the May 2025 parliamentary election, the party ran as part oa a Coalition, alongside the Albania Becomes Movement and League for the Rights of Albanian Workers.
+With 4% of the vote, the Alliance became the third-largest party and won a seat in parliament, which, however, went to the Albania Becomes Movement.

+On October 1, 2025, Chairman Endri Shabani resigned, effective October 15.
+He was succeeded by Elton Çanaj.